Board Members – 5 Year Term

-The Trout Run Municipal Historic District includes four (4) properties with several additional outbuildings – including a corn crib-wagon shed, on either side of West Lisburn Road west of the intersection with Stumpstown Road and surrounding Trout Run and the springs.
-The dwellings and corn crib-wagon shed date back to ca 1773-75 and ca 1821-22.
+The Trout Run Municipal Historic District includes properties generally located on both sides of West Lisburn Road west of the intersection with Stumpstown Road and surrounding Trout Run and the springs and the sources thereof.

 Yellow Breeches Municipal Historic District

 The Yellow Breeches (sometimes referred to as McCormick Road) Municipal Historic District consists of approximately ten (10) properties located on either side of McCormick Road from the Nauman Bridge to McCormick’s Mill, an area along the east side of Arcona Road from the intersection with McCormick Road to a point approximately 500 feet north thereof, and an area along the west side of Arcona Road from the intersection with McCormick Road to a point approximately 800 feet north thereof.